pqabelian/abelian-community-website/docs/guide/mining/gpu-pool.md

 - The original Abelian Foundation mining pool (pool.abelian.info) is still accessible, but its URL has changed to: [https://legacy.maxpool.org/home](https://legacy.maxpool.org/home).
 Existing miners are advised to use this URL.
 It is strongly recommended to migrate to the new Maxpool mining pool before the hard fork is complete.

-- The Maxpool mining pool requires an updated client, [Abelian GPU Mining Pool Client v2.0.3](/downloads/latest#abelian-gpu-mining-pool-client).
+- The Maxpool mining pool requires an updated client, [Abelian GPU Mining Client v2.0.3](/downloads/latest#abelian-gpu-mining-pool-client).

 ## Run the GPU Mining Program - abelminer